zeux/zeux.github.io/_posts/2023-04-28-triangle-backface-culling.md

 ![Cone culling](/images/backface_1.png)

 This test is cheap and coarse, which makes it a good candidate for task/mesh shaders.
-However, it's also very conservative: while on average we'd expect 50% of triangles to be backfacing, when using 64-triangle clusters and a single cone per cluster, the cone culling can typically reject only up to ~25% on dense and reasonably smooth meshes, and the rejection rate will be lower on meshes with larger triangles or more complex topology (for example, on Lumberyard Bistro interior scene the rejection rate is just 4%)[^1].
+However, it's also very conservative: while on average we'd expect 50% of triangles to be backfacing, when using 124-triangle clusters and a single cone per cluster, the cone culling can typically reject only up to ~25% on dense and reasonably smooth meshes, and the rejection rate will be lower on meshes with larger triangles or more complex topology (for example, on Lumberyard Bistro interior scene the rejection rate is just 4%)[^1].

 While the cone is an imperfect approximation, fundamentally on meshes with large triangles or sharp changes in local curvature coarse backface culling is bound to be much less effective, as triangles with different orientation will be mixed together in the same meshlet.
-This can be mitigated by grouping triangles into meshlets by orientation, but that introduces a lot of topological seams that hurt transformation and rasterization efficiency, and a poor tradeoff as a result[^2].
+This can be mitigated by grouping triangles into meshlets by orientation, but that introduces a lot of topological seams that hurt transformation and rasterization efficiency, and results in a poor tradeoff[^2].

 # Bruteforce backface culling